cobianzo/laravel24-binance/README.md

 -   showing info via API with `binanceApi.ts` in frontend, connecting to routes in `binance-routes.php` (similar to web.php) which call the logic in the controller `BinanceController`.
 -   Like this we avoid the CORS problem by calling directly from the frontend.
--   Creation of custom component InputLookup.vue for the add to favourites.
+-   Creation of custom component `InputLookup.vue` for the add to favourites.
+-   I created a state to hold the favourite tickers in the page, so we can update it with a js call.and the information in the page updates synamically (we don't need to reload the page)

 # Explanation of the project